Emelia Hartford

-Emelia Hartford is an actress, television host, race car driver and custom car builder.
-She is most known for her role in Gran Turismo and building one of the world's fastest custom Corvette C8s as well as her performance car customization YouTube channel, which launched in 2017.
+Emelia Hartford is an American actress, YouTuber and social media personality.
+She is known for her role in the Gran Turismo film, becoming the fastest women in history on 4 wheels to race Pikes Peak, and building a world record breaking custom Corvette C8.
+She has a YouTube channel about performance car customization, which launched in 2017.

 Background

 Before launching her YouTube channel, Hartford juggled small acting gigs between service industry jobs.
 As a hobby after her work shifts, she would work on customizing her cars and occasionally chronicled her progress with posts on Instagram.
 Her Instagram posts eventually led to tire manufacturer Michelin inviting her to New York to launch its performance summer tire, the Pilot Sport 4S.
 At the Michelin event, Hartford met other car-build influencers who advised her how to create videos.
 Afterward, she bought her first camera and started her YouTube channel.
-As of March 2021, her YouTube videos had more than 72 million views.
+As of September 2026, her YouTube channel had 2.1 million subscribers and her videos had more than 645 million views.